The Reflection Trap: How Fear Keeps Us Stuck šŸŖž

 Fear is the puppeteer, and we are its puppets—but only if we allow ourselves to be.

-What if that feeling was actually jealousy or envy—because we want it for ourselves, but we’ve internalised the belief that we can’t have it?
+What if that feeling was actually jealousy or envy—not because we are bitter, but because we secretly want that life for ourselves… yet we’ve been conditioned to believe we can’t have it?
 That we don’t deserve it?

 What if that was the reflection we’ve been trapped in all along?